kristopolous/2019-november-novel/ch2.md

 I'm instrumental in two companies right now.
 The first one is an advertising technology firm that has screens on top of cars and the second one is a company that is trying to make financial games.

 The first one, which is the only one that currently pays the bills, will be dealt with in later chapters.
-The second one is better at introducing the premise here.
+The second company is better for introducing some premises here, and it's what I worked on today.

 I'm a software developer who recently gained interest in the business world but not out of any deep drive for competition or to make oodles of money.
 Instead it's how I saw any meaningful change, with engineering contributions, happen in the world.